massimocaprinali/cloud-foundry-public/workingWithProxy.md

 # Working with a proxy
 {: #working_with_proxy}

-In some environments such as [{{site.data.keyword.cloud_notm}} Dedicated](/docs/dedicated?topic=dedicated-dedicated) a proxy may be configured which affects the behavior of your application during staging and runtime.
+In some environments a proxy might be configured that affects the behavior of your application during staging and run time.

 You can configure your application to work with the proxy by using the following environment variables:
   * [http_proxy ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://docs.cloudfoundry.org/buildpacks/proxy-usage.html){: new_window}